Hidden Inventory in Retail: The Overlooked Cost

 Dead stock

-It is merchandise that has become unsellable, e.g. expiration dates, damage, or fashion.
+It is merchandise that has become unsellable, such as expired, damaged, or out-of-season items.

-Now what happens is that your Point-of-sale reporting systems will categorise these forgotten items as either slow or dead stock because their sales are so low.
-It misrepresents your inventory.
-These items are often marketable but invisible to the customers.
-It represents stock that can be turned into working capital now.
+Point-of-sale reporting systems will often categorise these forgotten items as either slow or dead stock because their sales are so low.
+It misrepresents your inventory, as these items may be marketable but invisible to customers.
+This stock can be turned into working capital now.

-Our recent installation of a POS System in a shop perfectly illustrates this problem's scope and impact.
-We found substantial quantities of saleable inventory uselessly stored in unopened boxes throughout the shop.
-It was not just in the store room but everywhere, and some of it was never accounted for in their stock-take.
-This stock comprised marketable products that had been forgotten and so removed from sales.
+Our recent installation of a POS system in a shop perfectly illustrates the scope of this problem.
+We found substantial quantities of saleable inventory stored in unopened boxes throughout the shop — some never accounted for in their stocktake.
+These were marketable products removed from sales simply because they were forgotten.

-In my experience, a significant reason for the problem is that suppliers often encourage you to purchase stock to maximise their own revenue objectives.
+In my experience, a major cause of this problem is that suppliers often encourage you to purchase excess stock to maximise their own revenue objectives.

 Why Suppliers Create Hidden Inventory Problems